 Through classroom learning, group projects, service, and the mentor program, students will:

-Each confirmation student is paired with a trusted adult in the congregation for their two years of confirmation.
-Monthly mentor nights take the place of classroom learning.
+Each confirmation student is paired with either an adult in their life such as a godparent, neighbor, etc. or a trusted adult in the congregation for their three years of confirmation.
+Students and mentors meet 6 times during the program year.

 Previous mentor nights have included: